SkoolNotes/Taproot/2020ISOS101/KBAreWeRight.md

 	  - Some even sneer at those who are trying to communicate the consensus calling them populerizers(I give up on spelling).

+ ### What now
+  - While no scientific conclusion is provable, our current understanding is our best and relatively strong
+	  - It is therefore the most logical to take action on
+  -

 ## C Plus Plus that Reflects my Current Feelings on this

 ```cpp